 The OPW is also running a longer-term conservation project on the old Lighthouse Road.
 Phase 1 and Phase 2 of this project are now complete.
-Phase 3 of the project was due to commence in 2019 and Ministerial consent was granted for Phase 4 of this project by the DHLGH.
+Phase 3 of the project and Phase 4 of this project work was completed in 2023.
+Planning for repairs to the final section of this wall are currently at an early stage.
 Work for these phases has and will centre on varying degrees of remedial work on the sea wall.

-The OPW is also seeking permission for a restoration of a section of wall damaged by a boulder fall during the 2021/22 winter season.
+The restoration of a section of wall damaged by a boulder fall during the 2021/22 winter season was completed in 2023.